This news release is issued to publicise an amendment to one entry under the Global Human Rights sanctions regime.

-Details can be found in the Annex to this news release.
+Full details can be found in the attached Annex.

-Financial institutions and other persons are requested to check whether they maintain any accounts or otherwise hold funds or economic resources for, or provide financial services to, the designated individuals.
+Financial institutions and other persons are requested to check whether they maintain any accounts or otherwise hold funds or economic resources for, or provide financial services to, the designated individual.
 If so, they must freeze such accounts or other funds and, unless licensed by the Treasury, refrain from dealing with said funds or economic resources, and suspend the provision of any financial services.
 They must also report their findings to the FIU.
 Where a relevant institution has already reported details of accounts, other funds or economic resources held frozen for the designated person, they are not required to report these details again.

 Failure to comply with financial sanctions legislation or to seek to circumvent its provisions is a criminal offence.